snork-nbl/OAuth-2.0/README.md

 ```
 ### getValidAccessTokeOrNull()

-Immediately returns either existing access token if it's valid, or null if it expired or
-the client is not authorized yet.
+This method immediately returns either an existing access token if it is valid, or `null` if the token has expired or the client is yet not authorized.

 #### Example

-Using `client` from the first [sample](#device-flow-client-creation-example)

 ```squirrel
 local token = client.getValidAccessTokeOrNull();

 if (token) {
     server.log("Token is valid: " + token);
 } else {